milanglacier/yarepl.nvim/README.md

 `3REPLAttachBufferToREPL` will attach the current buffer to REPL 3.
 If no count is provided, you'll be prompted to select the REPL you want to attach the current buffer to.
-If you add a trailing `!`, it will attempt to detach the current buffer fr om any REPL.
+If you add a trailing `!`, it will attempt to detach the current buffer from any REPL.

 ### REPLDetachBufferToREPL